jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **dominantSpeakerChanged** - receives event notifications about change in the dominant speaker.
-The listener will receive object with the following structure:
+* **`dominantSpeakerChanged`** - provides event notifications about dominant speaker changes.

+The listener receives an object with the following structure:

 ```javascript
 {
     id: string //participantId of the new dominant speaker }
 ```

-* **tileViewChanged** - event notifications about tile view layout mode being entered or exited.
-The listener will receive object with the following structure:
+* **`tileViewChanged`** - provides event notifications about entrance or exit from the tile view layout mode.

+The listener receives an object with the following structure:

 ```javascript
 {
     enabled: boolean, // whether tile view is not displayed or not }
 ```

-* **incomingMessage** - Event notifications about incoming
+* **`incomingMessage`** - provides event notifications about incoming messages.

-messages.
-The listener will receive an object with the following structure:
+The listener receives an object with the following structure:

 ```javascript
 {
     from: string, // The id of the user that sent the message